Authors & Events

 Gifts & Deals

-LAWRENCE WRIGHT is a staff writer for The New Yorker, a playwright, a screenwriter, and the author of ten books of nonfiction, including The Looming Tower, Going Clear, and God Save Texas, and one previous novel, God’s Favorite.
-His books have received many honors, including a Pulitzer Prize for The Looming Tower.
+LAWRENCE WRIGHT is a staff writer for The New Yorker, a playwright, a screenwriter, and the author of ten books of nonfiction, including The Looming Tower, Going Clear, and God Save Texas.
+His recent novel, The End of October, was a New York Times best seller.
+Wright’s books have received many honors, including a Pulitzer Prize for The Looming Tower.
 He and his wife are longtime residents of Austin, Texas.

 PENGUIN RANDOM HOUSE: In your research for Going Clear: Scientology, Hollywood and the Prison of Belief, was there one thing that shocked you or stunned you the most?